EvanStrittmatter16/leap-day/index.md

       <source type="video/mp4" src="images/Arm.mp4" />
   </video>

-The next step is improving the control algorithm for the robotic hand in particular.
-Inorder to achive more complex problem solutions, like object manipulation (especially for unknown objects), a more complex problem formulation and controler is required.
+The next step was improving the control algorithm, especially for the robotic hand.
+In order to achieve more complex problem solutions, such as object manipulation (especially for unknown objects), a more complex problem formulation and controller is required.
 An interesting control problem which demonstrates exact motion and timing is music.
-Here is a video of the robotic hand, again using mujoco to model contacts, with the new control algorithm I developed for it, playing the first nine notes of Für Elise.
+Here is a video of the robotic hand, again using Mujoco to model contacts, with the new control algorithm I developed for it, playing the first nine notes of Für Elise.

 <video id="home1" width="290" poster="images/video.jpg" controls="controls autoplay muted" preload="none">
       <source type="video/mp4" src="images/Allegro_Control_Piano.mp4" />
   </video>

-My plan for continuing this project is to implement this new algorithm on a pyhsical system.
-I also plan to incorperate this with the Robotic arm to reform the combined system.
+Currently, I am working on implementing this new algorithm on a pyhsical system.
+I also plan to incorporate this with the Robotic arm to reform the combined system.

 ### Inductance modeling of an IC in COMSOL at EPC